 We believe the claims in Ravgen's complaint are without merit, and we are vigorously defending against them.
-On March 1, 2022, the court ordered a stay of the litigation pending resolution of patent validity challenges made against the two patents in interpartes review proceedings currently pending before the Patent Trial and Appeal Board of the United States Patent and Trademark Office.
+On March 1, 2022, the court ordered a stay of the litigation pending resolution of patent validity challenges made against the two patents in inter partes review proceedings currently pending before the Patent Trial and Appeal Board of the United States Patent and Trademark Office.
+On February 13, 2023 the court ordered the stay lifted.
+Given the uncertainty of litigation, the early stages of the Ravgen litigation, and the legal standards that must be met for, among other things, success on the merits, we are unable to predict the ultimate outcome of these actions, and therefore cannot estimate the reasonably possible loss or range of loss, if any, that may result from this action.